 Pilates can be done purely on the floor in what is called a matwork class, or can be done with the use of equipment like a ball and foam roller, or large equipment like a reformer or cadillac.
 With matwork, your own body provides both resistance and assistance for Pilates exercises, affected only by gravity and your body weight.
-The large equipment however, with the use of springs, extend the range much farther, offering either additional resistance or support.
+The large equipment, however, with the use of springs, extend the range much farther, offering either additional resistance or support.
 Exercises can be easier or more challenging, as desired.

-Equipment classes also differ to matwork classes in that they are usually kept to a maximum of 4 in a class, or is even better when it is one to one.
+Equipment classes also differ to matwork classes, in that they are usually kept to a maximum of 4 in a class, or is even better when it is one to one.
 In this way, the instructor can make sure you are always in the right position to be able to target the exact muscles required.

 Difference between Pilates and Yoga?

 The difference between pilates and yoga is that pilates is based on fluid movements rather than held poses.
 The breathing in yoga is all through the nose, whereas in pilates, the inhalation is through the nose and the exhalation is through the mouth, which enables a better use and strengthening of the core.
 And lastly, pilates is not connected to spirituality or meditation, it is just a pure and safe method of exercise.
-However, yoga and pilates definately complement each other when done on a regular basis.
+However, yoga and pilates definitely complement each other when done on a regular basis.

 How often should I do Pilates?